umass-cs-377/377-lab-pagetables/README.md

 Please see the questions and submit your answers to this lab via Gradescope within the assignment named “Lab 9: Page Tables".
 All answers are due by the time specified on Gradescope.
 The TA present in your lab will do a brief explanation of the various parts of this lab, but you are expected to answer all questions by yourself.
 Please raise your hand if you have any questions during the lab section – TAs will be notified you are asking a question.
 Questions and Parts have a number of points marked next to them to signify their weight in this lab’s final grade.
 Labs are weighted equally, regardless of their total points.

-Note: Question 3 of this lab requires inspecting files of xv6 obtained by logging into Edlab, and then cloning this repo:
+Note: Only Question 3 of this lab requires looking at code, and in this case, we are just inspecting files of Xv6.
+If you already have xv6-public from the last lab on your machine, then you may skip cloning the repo for this lab.
+Otherwise:

 ```bash
 git clone https://github.com/umass-cs-377/377-lab-pagetables.git
 ```